microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/troubleshooting.md

 docker system prune -a
 ```

-For more information about removing old Docker images, including old, dangling, and stopped container images, see the [stackoverflow article](https://stackoverflow.com/questions/45142528/docker-what-is-a-dangling-image-and-what-is-an-unused-image).
+For more information about removing old Docker images, including old, dangling, and stopped container images, see the [stackoverflow article: 'Docker: What is a dangling image and what is an unused image?'](https://stackoverflow.com/questions/45142528/docker-what-is-a-dangling-image-and-what-is-an-unused-image).

+## Project build fails with Docker build failed message
+The project build can fail if the Docker image build fails.
+The docker build logs are not currently exposed in the UI.

+**Workaround**
+To see if the Docker image build failed, look at the docker build output by checking the microclimate-file-watcher container logs.
+* Local: ```docker logs <container id of microclimate-file-watcher>```
+* ICP: ```kubectl logs <microclimate-pod> --container=microclimate-file-watcher```

 ## Docker container crashes unexpectedly
 Your Docker container might crash unexpectedly.

-**Workaround** See [this article](https://medium.com/@pimterry/5-ways-to-debug-an-exploding-docker-container-4f729e2c0aa8) for some useful tips about how to debug a crashed container image.
+**Workaround** For some useful tips about how to debug a crashed container image, see the [medium.com article: '5 ways to debug an exploding Docker container'](https://medium.com/@pimterry/5-ways-to-debug-an-exploding-docker-container-4f729e2c0aa8).

+# If all else fails
+If all else fails, you've tried fixing your Microclimate installation and have not been successful, it might be that one or more of the components in your installation is out of date, corrupted, or has stopped working for some unknown reason.

+**Workaround** Reach out to us on Slack to have a chat or to raise a bug, we'd love to hear from you.
+For more information, see our [Community](./community) page.
+Another option is to reinstall Microclimate, for which see [Updating Microclimate](./update).